Freedom in the World

 Political Rights (1 = best, 7 = worst)

-Prime Minister Michael Somare’s ruling National Alliance (NA) won 27 of the 109 Parliament seats in July 2007 elections, and the 71-year-old Somare was chosen for a second five-year term.
-The elections were marred by many reports of fraud, lost ballots, and attacks on journalists and candidates.
+Prime Minister Michael Somare’s ruling National Alliance (NA) won 27 out of 109 seats in the 2007 parliamentary elections, and the 71-year-old Somare was chosen for a second five-year term.

 PNG is an electoral democracy.
 Voters elect a unicameral, 109-member National Parliament to serve five-year terms.
 A limited preferential voting system allows voters to choose up to three preferred candidates on their ballots.
 The prime minister, the leader of the majority party or coalition, is formally appointed by the governor general, who represents Britain’s Queen Elizabeth II as head of state.

-Major parties include the NA, the United Resources Party, the Papua New Guinea Party, and the People’s Progressive Party.
+Major parties include the People’s National Congress Party, the Triumph Heritage Party, the NA, and the People’s Progressive Party.
 Political loyalties are driven more by tribal, linguistic, geographic, and personal ties than party affiliation.
-Many candidates run as independents and align with parties after they are elected.
+Many candidates run as independents, aligning with parties after they are elected.

 The government upholds freedom of religion.
 Academic freedom is generally respected, but the government does not always tolerate criticism.

 The constitution provides for freedoms of assembly and association, and the government generally observes these rights in practice.
-Many civil society groups provide social services and advocate for women’s rights, the environment and other causes.
+Marches and demonstrations require 14 days’ notice and police approval.
+Many civil society groups provide social services and advocate for women’s rights, the environment, and other causes.
 The government recognizes workers’ rights to strike, organize, and engage in collective bargaining.
-Marches and demonstrations require 14 days’ notice and police approval.
+In October 2012, miners in Enga province stopped working to demand improved safety.

 The judiciary is independent.
 The legal system is based on English common law.
 The Supreme Court is the final court of appeal and has jurisdiction on constitutional matters.
 Laypeople sit on village courts to adjudicate minor offenses under customary and statutory law.
 Suspects often suffer lengthy detentions and trial delays because of a shortage of trained judicial personnel.

 Law enforcement officials have been accused of corruption, unlawful killings, extortion, rape, theft, the sale of firearms, and the use of excessive force in the arrest and interrogation of suspects.
 The correctional service is understaffed, prison conditions are poor, and prisoners have reported torture while in detention.
-In April 2011, two police officers were charged with the murder of a detainee; the cases were pending at year’s end.
-Prison breaks are frequent, and incidents of street and violent crimes continued to increase in 2011.
-In May, 91 violent prisoners escaped with high-power weapons from the jail armory in the Southern Highlands.
+Prison breaks are frequent, and reports of violent crimes continue to increase.
 Weak governance and law enforcement have allegedly made PNG a base for organized Asian criminal groups.
+In November 2012, the National Court ordered the government to pay nearly $1 million in compensation to individuals who claimed that police had violated their human rights.

 Discrimination and violence against women and children are widespread.
-Although domestic violence is punishable by law, prosecutions are rare, as police commonly treat it as a private matter, and family pressure and fear of reprisal discourage victims from pressing charges.
+Although domestic violence is punishable by law, prosecutions are rare; police commonly treat it as a private matter.
+Family pressure and fear of reprisal also discourage victims from pressing charges.
 Women are frequently barred from voting by their husbands.
-Only one woman sits in Parliament.
-In December 2011, lawmakers adopted constitutional amendments that would create 22 seats reserved for women in Parliament.
-However, two pieces of enabling legislation defining the size of the new electorate, which are required for the amendment to go into effect in time for the 2012 elections, had not been passed by year’s end.
-In October 2011, the government rejected a call by the United Nations to decriminalize homosexuality.
+Women are underrepresented in government and other sectors.
+Three women were elected to Parliament in the 2012 elections, the highest number ever.
+In 2011, the government rejected a call by the United Nations to decriminalize homosexuality.
+The PNG is a source, transit, and destination country for forced prostitution and labor.